systelab/seed-angular/ELECTRON.md

   },
 ``

-Finally, update your index.html file to let electron find your files (change the base href) and add the required dependencies:
+Finally, update your index.html file to let Electron find your files (change the base href) and add the required dependencies:

 ```html
   <base href="./">